minispooner/Publications/ThinkingLikeARedTeamer.md

 # Thinking Like A Red Teamer
 Studies on Red Teaming concepts.
 To truly succeed in Red Teaming, one must become fully submersed.

+## Cyber Hacking _by Scientific American_
+- book is separated into articals on various hacking topics
+- [1] hardware hacking: touches on seriousness (but difficulties) of hardware attacks.
+Mentions difficulties of securing supply chain stacks given so many uncontrolled touch points in production/asssembly.
+Goes over hardware block corruption and protections.
+- [2] stuxnet review: usb worm given to worker, payload searched internally for months before targeting physical components to speed up rotaries (yet report healthy functions) until they were destroyed.

 ## Cult of the Dead Cow _by Joseph Menn_
 **July 2022**
 - goes over activist history and involvement in world governments and culture.
 Their motivations, their leadership, their ethical and theological mindsets and reasonings.